hmxssa/Info.-Theory-Project-Write-Up/README.md

         <td valign="top" width="270">
         <font size="+1" color="#653"><b><i>Summary</i></b></font>
           <blockquote>
           A project to create a simple, yet addictive game based on old, nostalgic games we played when we were once young.
-A 2d game to avoid stars and custom campaign in the Age of Empires game engine based on the
-          First Battle of Ireland, according to Irish mythology.
-This custom scenario was created in the official editor packaged with the product.
+A 2d game with a player that avoids the falling of stars seeing how long they can last with the time being counted.
           </blockquote><br>
         <font size="+1" color="#653"><b><i>Skills</i></b></font>
           <blockquote>
           ¬ Project Planning<br>
-          ¬ Research<br>
-          ¬ Map Design<br>
+          ¬ Game Design<br>
+          ¬ Info.
+Theory Incorporation<br>
+          ¬ Creativity<br>
           </blockquote>
         </td>